 Our powerful lead generation system provides brokers and planners with many thousands of leads each month.

-The Reserve Bank of Australia (RBA) has decided to keep the official cash rate unchanged at 3.60% during its November meeting.
-This decision reflects the central bank's cautious approach in balancing inflation control with economic stability.
-Recent data indicates that the headline consumer price index (CPI) rose to 3.2% in September 2025, up from 2.1% in the June quarter, signaling persistent inflationary pressures. - read more
+In its November 2025 meeting, the Reserve Bank of Australia (RBA) decided to keep the official cash rate unchanged at 3.60%.
+This decision reflects the central bank's cautious approach in balancing inflation control with economic stability. - read more